-- 80. The Hurstville City Centre Design Strategy was endorsed by Council at its meeting dated June 2018 as a strategic planning document which informs the review and update of existing development standards within the Hurstville City Centre. - 81.
+- 86. The Hurstville City Centre Design Strategy was endorsed by Council at its meeting dated June 2018 as a strategic planning document which informs the review and update of existing development standards within the Hurstville City Centre. - 87.
 The site is located within the Civic Precinct and is identified as one of the three key activation points for the entire CBD, along with Forest Road and Westfield.
-The framework indicates a potential gateway at the northern corner of the site, at the junction of Queens Road and Park Road. - 82.
-An assessment of the Planning Proposal against the relevant sections of the Strategy was undertaken by the independent urban design expert as part of this assessment.
-The urban design expert undertaking the assessment was the main author of the Strategy and therefore has a complete understanding of the Strategy. - 83.
-The assessment concluded amongst other matters that, "the role of the Civic Precinct within the Hurstville CBD has been appreciated and reflected in the Masterplan and draft DCP lodged as part of the planning proposal". - 84.
+The framework indicates a potential gateway at the northern corner of the site, at the junction of Queens Road and Park Road.

+- 88. An assessment of the Planning Proposal against the relevant sections of the Strategy was undertaken by the independent urban design expert as part of this assessment.
+The urban design expert undertaking the assessment was the main author of the Strategy and therefore has a complete understanding of the Strategy. - 89.
+The assessment concluded amongst other matters that, "the role of the Civic Precinct within the Hurstville CBD has been appreciated and reflected in the Masterplan and draft DCP lodged as part of the planning proposal". - 90.
 The independent assessment also provided recommendations which can be addressed as part of the future design phases, and captured as part of a site-specific DCP (currently in draft).
 The recommendations have been adopted as part of this report and are discussed in greater detail under the heading "Urban Design Analysis" below.

-Hurstville Transport Management and Accessibility Plan (TMAP, 2013)
+Hurstville Transport Management and Accessibility Plan (TMAP)

-- 85. During the development of planning controls for the Hurstville City Centre, Council was required to develop a Transport Management and Accessibility Plan ("TMAP") in response to the amount of floor space (1,141,000sqm) contained in the draft City Centre LEP (Amendment No.3), the potential accessibility and infrastructure implications and inconsistency with S9.1 Direction 3.4 Integrating Land Use and Transport. - 86.
-The purpose of the TMAP was to recommend the amount of additional GFA which can be accommodated in the Hurstville City Centre with consideration to potential accessibility and infrastructure implications. - 87.
+- 91. During the development of planning controls for the Hurstville City Centre, Council was required to develop a Transport Management and Accessibility Plan ("TMAP") in 2013 in response to the amount of floor space (1,141,000sqm) contained in the draft City Centre LEP (Amendment No.3), the potential accessibility and infrastructure implications and inconsistency with S9.1 Direction 3.4 Integrating Land Use and Transport. - 92.
+The purpose of the TMAP was to recommend the amount of additional GFA which can be accommodated in the Hurstville City Centre with consideration to potential accessibility and infrastructure implications. - 93.
 As part of the assessment of this Planning Proposal Council engaged the author of the TMAP (GHD) to undertake a review of the Planning Proposal.
-Specifically, GHD was commissioned to carry out an independent review of the Planning Proposal, and then the amended Planning Proposal. - 88.
-Furthermore, GHD is currently updating the original 2013 Transport Management and Access Plan (TMAP).
-This includes a fully revised traffic modelling framework consisting of strategic, microsimulation and intersection models of Hurstville CBD, which has also been used for in the assessment of the Hurstville Civic Precinct Planning Proposal. - 89.
-In summary the assessment found that the analysis in the GTA report (being the Transport Impact Assessment lodged in support of the Planning Proposal) are predicated on the modelling, analysis and conclusions made in the Hurstville CBD TMAP finalised in 2013 and should be viewed in this context. - 90.
-Although the analysis and findings from the 2013 TMAP are being updated, the draft conclusions drawn to date are consistent with the earlier work.

-- 91. The TMAP concludes that the planned level of land use development and resulting trip generation can be accommodated within Hurstville City Centre, as long as the Action Plan recommendations are implemented. - 92.
+Specifically, GHD was commissioned to carry out an independent review of the Planning Proposal, and then the amended Planning Proposal. - 94.
+Furthermore, GHD were also engaged to update the TMAP which has updated the original 2013 Transport Management and Access Plan (TMAP) in 2018.
+This included a fully revised traffic modelling framework consisting of strategic, microsimulation and intersection models of Hurstville CBD, which has also been used for in the assessment of the Hurstville Civic Precinct Planning Proposal. - 95.
+In summary the assessment found that the analysis in the GTA report (being the Transport Impact Assessment lodged in support of the Planning Proposal) are predicated on the modelling, analysis and conclusions made in the Hurstville CBD TMAP finalised in 2013 and not 2018. - 96.
+Although the analysis and findings from the 2013 TMAP have been updated, the conclusions drawn to date are consistent with the earlier work. - 97.
+The TMAP concludes that the planned level of land use development and resulting trip generation can be accommodated within Hurstville City Centre, as long as the Action Plan recommendations are implemented. - 98.
 As a result, each development should be admissible on the basis of traffic generation, however, each development will also have some responsibility to assist in the realisation of the Action Plan in order to ensure the sustainability of Hurstville City Centre.